Work with a M.A.S.T.E.R. emcee for your next event. Here’s how you can identify a host who personifies the word “master” in master of ceremonies.

 - How they are connected to the company or organization

-- Why this will be wonderful and relevant for the audience
+- Why this will be wonderful and relevant for the attendees

 - Recognize the contributions your leaders are making.
 Example: “John, that was an incredible talk.
 Thank you.
 Did you know that sales are up 45% since John became our VP of Sales & Marketing?
 Let’s show him our appreciation.”

-- Build enthusiasm in the audience about who is coming up to speak.
+- Build enthusiasm in the attendees about who is coming up to speak.

-- Look for ways to verbally “call back” and honor the presenters at the end of the meeting.
+- Look for ways to verbally “call back” and honor the presenters at the end of the staged event.
 Example: “It’s been a great night!
 Can we take a moment and thank Monique, Taylor, Brian, and Melanie for inspiring us this evening?!”
-(The MC then leads the audience in applause).
+(The MC then leads the attendees in applause).

 MASTER Secret #4: TRANSITIONS MATTER

 A magnificent master of ceremonies is a master of transitions.
-It’s music to an emcee’s ear, when the meeting producer says, “Hey, nice job with that smooth transition.”
+It’s music to an emcee’s ear, when the conference producer says, “Hey, nice job with that smooth transition.”

-For an excellent emcee, a good segue is a thing of beauty.
+For an excellent Master of Ceremonies, a good segue is a thing of beauty.
 Transitions are the spaces-in-between.
 When I emcee an event, I like to speak with the program producer or event coordinator about these crucial transitions, long before the attendees arrive at the venue.

-Questions an Emcee should consider about specific transitions:
+Questions a Master of Ceremonies should consider about specific transitions:

-- What is happening in the meeting room as attendees arrive, before the program begins?
+- What is going to happen in the ceremony room as attendees arrive, before the program begins?

 - How are we opening the show?